Pinacosaurus: Postcranial skeleton

 The torso is very flat.
-The forelimbs are moderately robust; the P. mephistocephalus holotype has a quite robust humerus and ulna, however.
+The forelimbs are moderately robust; the P. mephistocephalus holotype has quite robust humerus and ulna, however.
 The hand is completely known, which is exceptional for ankylosaurids.
 It has five digits, and the phalangeal formula is 2-3-3-3-2, meaning that the innermost finger of the forelimb has two bones, the next has three, etc. The metatarsals are closely appressed and held vertical.
 The claws are hoof-shaped.